tomasz-oponowicz/spoken_language_identification/README.md

 The solution uses the CNN network in order to detect language specific phonems.
 It supports 3 languages: English, German and Spanish.

+## Performance

+The score against the test set (out-of-sample) is 97% (F1 score).
+Additionally the network generalizes well and presents high score against random speech samples, for example podcasts or audiobooks.

 ## Demo

 TODO dockerize